ScottLogic/blog/_posts/2025-04-13-img-and-accessibility.md

 - Don't use `<div>` instead of `<img>` when the image is a part of the context;
 - Don't use images to track user's data;
 - Don't use `<img>` as dividers;
-- Don't forget to replace all the image placeholders with actual conten;
+- Don't forget to replace all the image placeholders with actual content;